glaforge/glaforge.github.io/content/posts/2024/09/01/a-retryable-junit-5-extension.md

     }
 ```

-This `@ExtendedWith()` annotation indicates that I'm registering a JUnit 5 extension.
+This `@ExtendWith()` annotation indicates that I'm registering a JUnit 5 extension.
 And `@Retry(4)` is a custom annotation that I've created.

-Note that `@ExtendedWith()` can be at the class-level, but it can also live at the method level.
+Note that `@ExtendWith()` can be at the class-level, but it can also live at the method level.

 Let's have a look at the `@Retry` annotation: